-Due to the time it takes to reproduce it, the information contained in this manual may be updated during such process, therefore, changes in the information contained therein will be published in the academic term that they occur; within pertinence.
-It is the responsibility of each student to corroborate the information regarding changes to the Student Consumer Manual, through the University newsletters, the electronic page (web page) www.columbiacentral.edu, through visits and consultations with counselors, Director/Coordinator Academics, student services personnel, and other pertinent offices, such as the Retention Office, the Registrar's Office, or the Financial Aid Office.
-Efforts are made to prepare this Manual and provide accurate and relevant information, however, CCU assumes no responsibility for errors or omissions in the Manual.
+Please note that due to the time it takes to reproduce this manual, information contained in this manual may be updated during that elapsed time.
+Therefore, changes in the information contained herein will be published in the academic term in which they occur; as appropriate.
+It is the responsibility of each student to corroborate the information concerning changes to the Student Consumer Handbook, through the University bulletins, the web page www.columbiacentral.edu, through visits and consultations with counselors, Academic Director/Coordinator, student services personnel and other pertinent offices, such as the Retention Office, Registrar's Office or the Financial Aid Office.
+In preparing this Handbook, efforts are made to provide accurate and relevant information, however, CCU assumes no responsibility for errors or omissions in the Handbook.

-Columbia Central University does not discriminate against anyone based on minorities, race, color, sex, religion, age, political ideas, ethnic origin, sexual orientation or gender identity, disability, pregnancy, military or civil status.
+Columbia Central University does not discriminate against any person based on minority, race, color, sex, religion, age, political beliefs, ethnic origin, sexual orientation or gender identity, disability, pregnancy, military, or civilian status.